Trametinib: History

+Society and culture

+Legal status

+In November 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Spexotras, intended for the treatment of low- and high-grade glioma (LGG and HGG).
+The applicant for this medicinal product is Novartis Europharm Limited.
+Spexotras was approved for medical use in the European Union in January 2024.

 Research

 Trametinib had good results for metastatic melanoma carrying the BRAF V600E mutation in a phase III clinical trial.
 In this mutation, the amino acid valine (V) at position 600 within the BRAF protein has become replaced by glutamic acid (E) making the mutant BRAF protein constitutively active.

+Trametinib has been used off label to treat various RASopathies, including Noonan Syndrome and Primary Intestinal Lymphangiectasia.